lupiA/MCANOVA/README.md

  MAP_example$R_squared_across <- NA

 # Set parameters for MC-ANOVA

- lambda <- 1e-8 # a small constant added to the diagonals of X'X to avoid numerical errors when some SNPs are in perfect LD nRep <- 300 # number of Monte Carlo simulations nQTL <- 3 # numbre of causal variants
+# a small constant added to the diagonals of X'X to avoid numerical errors when some SNPs are in perfect LD
+ lambda <- 1e-8
+# number of Monte Carlo simulations
+ nRep <- 300
+# number of causal variants
+ nQTL <- 3

 # Loop over segments and run MC-ANOVA
  for (i in min(MAP_example$segments):max(MAP_example$segments)) {